freenas/freenas-docs/userguide/sharing.rst

 the administrator to control access to data, provide appropriate permissions to that data, and to determine who accesses and modifies stored data.
-A Windows domain controller is not needed for authenticated CIFS shares, which means that additional licensing costs are not required.
+A Windows domain controller is not needed for authenticated SMB shares, which means that additional licensing costs are not required.
 However, since there is no domain controller to provide authentication for the network, each user account needs to be created on the %brand% system.
 This type of configuration scenario is